PauliusVindzigelskis/NGSPopoverView/README.md

 ## FAQ ##

 * How to change color of it from white to whatever I need?

 Use tintColor property.
 Default value is white.

+* I added UITableView inside popover, but it shows empty content.
+What I did wrong?

+NGSPopoverView uses AutoLayout to calculate it's size.
+Add height/width constraints for UITableView as it doesn't have intrinsicContentSize property set up.

 ## Samples ##